-Roofing including Roof Space Repair Category 2 Notes There is some weathering/wear and tear apparent.
-See also comments within the Common Areas Section.
+Roofing including Roof Space

+Repair Category 2

+Notes The roof appears to be constructed of original materials and moss growth is noted to the roof covering.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.